newsquid/newsquidtest/README.md

 describes the task at hand and some code to get you started.

-When you have completed both assignments, commit your code locally to this git repository and email an archived file of the git project to
+When you have completed both assignments, commit your code locally to this git repository and email an archive file of the git project to
 <mailto:dev+applicant@newsquid.com>

 You can use however long (or little) time you wish, though we expect somewhere